Global route / Europe

 The Bohemian highlands frequently have broken cloud cover; look for forest and valley patterns through gaps.

-What is the best side of plane for Vienna to Prague?
+What is the best side for Vienna to Prague?